12 December Topics

 Boom - In 1917, two ships collided in the Halifax Harbour.

-December 7: The Blue Marble – In 1972, the crew of Apollo 17 took a world-famous picture of the world.
+December 7: The Blue Marble – In 1972, the crew of Apollo 17 took a world-famous picture of Earth.

 Fireproof - In 1946, the Winecoff Hotel burned.